-How to Build an Effective B2B Marketing Strategy in 2022
+How to Build an Effective B2B Marketing Strategy

 We overview the steps involved with creating a B2B marketing strategy that works.

 How to create a B2B marketing strategy in 9 steps

 B2B (or business-to-business) marketing can be complex to navigate.
 There are more stakeholders than in a B2C exchange between a business and customer, and the buyer’s journey tends to be longer.

 But with quality customer data and the right tools in your tech stack, you can craft a B2B marketing strategy that effectively captures your target market.
 Here’s how.

 Like any good marketing strategy, you need to know your audience and tailor your message accordingly.
 Perhaps you market to a few different personas, or want to tailor messages based on where buyer’s are in the funnel (a wise, and often necessary move).

 Here are a few categories for segmenting your customers: